ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 information through the authentication protocol, and then make authorization decisions on the basis of that authentication suceeding or failing.
-Possible authorization decisions might be to provide clients with read access to a particular resource or write access to a particular API.
+Possible authorization decisions might be to provide clients with read access to a particular resource or write access to a particular resource.

 Typical approaches for authorizing clients, such as through the use of long-term state (cookies), are not privacy-friendly since they allow servers to track